 To trigger a surveillance system event when a license plate that is not on any of your match lists is recognized, use the Unlisted license plates list.
-You select it for a camera like any other list (see Match lists tab on page 37) and set it up like any other list (see Events triggered by LPR on page 53).
+You select it for a camera like any other list (see Match lists tab) and set it up like any other list (see Events triggered by LPR on page 62).